 Elaine Moore, Financial Times, February 2014

-The government’s Business, Innovation and Skills department is providing loans for UK SMEs, which make a tremendous contribution to the economy.
-With various programmes lending money at national, regional and local level for startups and growing businesses, this avenue is certainly worth pursuing.
+The Department for Business, Energy and Industrial Strategy (previously the Department for Business, Innovation and Skills) provides a number of loans for UK SMEs.
+And with various programmes lending money at a national, regional and local level for startups and growing businesses, this avenue is certainly worth pursuing.

 This sort of lending enables SMEs to release money based on outstanding invoices before they’ve been paid by customers.
 A third party lends money against unpaid invoices – this is typically between 80% and 85% of the total value.

 Capital is released from funds locked in business owners’ pension plans.
 The pension-led funding approach also enables businesses to leverage the value of their intellectual property (IP).
 Based on an independent valuation, the IP can be purchased or leased by the pension fund, or used as security for a loan from the pension fund to the business.

 Purchasing rather than renting a commercial property may be a good option for your business, especially if you plan to make changes to the building or plan to operate from that base for the long term.
 Commercial mortgages can be approved for up to 80% of the value of the property on a term of up to 25 years.
 They can even include the option to pay interest only, at least for a set period of the loan.
 As with a standard business loan, research the different rates and options online.

 Many lenders offer loans to suit businesses in certain industries, or to cover the purchase of equipment or vehicles, for instance.
 The benefit of opting for a specialist loan is that you can be very specific about the purpose of the funding, and therefore the precise amount that you require.
 In fact, being able to outline a fixed need, cost and lending period can help your application, as it may be perceived as less risky.
 Construction, retail, manufacturing and hospitality are among the industries covered by these specialist loans.